subhk/FeastKit.jl/docs/performance.md

 using FeastKit, LinearAlgebra
 BLAS.set_num_threads(8)  # Use 8 threads for BLAS operations

-# Enable threading in Feast
+# Enable threading in FeastKit
 result = feast(A, interval, M0=20, parallel=:threads)
 ```